msg-byu/autoGR/README.md

 * [Generalized Regular Grids On-The-Fly](https://msg.byu.edu/docs/papers/autoGR.pdf) describes the algorithm and method of the code in this repository.
 It describes how the combinatorial explosion of searching over all possible grids is tamed by generating only symmetry-preserving grids.
 * [Performance of Generalized Regular Grids vs Monkhorst-Pack Grids](https://msg.byu.edu/docs/papers/GR-kpoint-grids-CMS-153-2018.pdf) using over 7,000 calculations of different unit cells and different metallic elements that GR grids are 60% more efficient than MP grids on average.
 Supplements the work of  Wisesa, McGill and Mueller (2016) listed below.
-* [Efficient Algorithm For K-Point Folding](https://arxiv.org/abs/1809.10261) discusses in detail an _O(N)_ algorithm for k-point symmetry reduction.
+* [Efficient Algorithm For K-Point Folding](https://msg.byu.edu/docs/papers/kpointFolding-J-Phys-Comm-3-065009.pdf) discusses in detail an _O(N)_ algorithm for k-point symmetry reduction.
 This algorithm is essential to enable the on-the-fly method in the paper above.
 * [Optimal Meshes](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.45.13891) by Moreno and Soler (1992).
 The original proposal to use Generalized Regular grids to accelerate DFT calculations.
-* [K-point Server](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.93.155109) by Wisesa, McGill and Mueller (2016).
+* [K-point Server](http://muellergroup.jhu.edu/K-Points.html) by Wisesa, McGill and Mueller (2016).
 The first practical implementation of Moreno and Soler's idea.
+Now available offline as well.

 The algorithm works for all crystal classes, but it can fail occasionally when the user-provided structural information is "sloppy", resulting in large finite precision errors.
 An update that will fix this known issue is being developed.